Nkakareng Rakgoale: Limpopo provincial government

 In the 2019 general election, Rakgoale was elected to the Limpopo Provincial Legislature as an ANC representative, having been ranked 6th on the party's list.
 She resigned as mayor of Mopani to take up her seat in the provincial legislature.
 Following her swearing-in as a member of the provincial legislature, she was appointed a Member of the Executive Council (MEC) in the newly constituted executive council of re-elected Limpopo premier Stanley Mathabatha; her portfolio was Social Development.

 Following the ANC's 10th provincial elective conference held in June 2022, re-elected party provincial chairman Mathabatha reshuffled his executive council on 29 June which saw re-elected provincial executive committee additional member Rakgoale swap positions with Mathabatha's unsuccessful challenger for provincial chairperson and the MEC for Public Works, Roads and Infrastructure, Dr Dickson Masemola.
 In August 2022, Rakgoale oversaw the launch of provincial leg of national pothole patching programme named "Operation Thiba Mekoti Ditseleng".

+Following the 2024 general election, she was replaced with Sebataolo Rachoene as MEC for Public Works, Roads and Infrastructure.